Lissy93/dashy/docs/authentication.md

 Addressing this is on the todo list, and there are two potential solutions:
 1. Encrypt all site data against the users password, so that an attacker can not physically access any data without the correct decryption key
 2. Use a backend service to handle authentication, and do not return user data from the server until the correct credentials are provided.
 However, this would require either Dashy to be run using it's Node.js server, or the use of an external service
+3. Implement authentication using a self-hosted identity management solution, such as [Keycloak for Vue](https://www.keycloak.org/securing-apps/vue)

 **[⬆️ Back to Top](#authentication)**